nolanlawson/fuite/README.md

     fuite <url>

 The URL to load.
-This should be whatever landing page you want to start at – you can use the `setup` option in a custom [scenario](#scenario) if you need to log in.
+This should be whatever landing page you want to start at.
+Note that you can use [`--setup`](#setup) for a custom setup function (e.g. to log in with a username/password).

 ## Output